The 37 Best Restaurants in Roma Norte & Condesa Mexico City

 11. Azul Condesa

-Azul Condesa is another highly rated fine Mexican restaurant located, of course, in the quiet neighborhood of la Condesa.
+Azul Condesa is another highly rated fine Mexican restaurant located, of course, in the quiet neighborhood of La Condesa.

-Opening hour: every day from 9 am to 12 pm and from 1 pm to 11 pm
+Opening hours: every day from 9 am to 12 pm and from 1 pm to 11 pm

 Address – Av Nuevo León 68, Hipódromo, Cuauhtémoc, 06100 Ciudad de México, CDMX – Google Map